On Topology of Compact Hessian Manifolds: Topological Generalities

 Let $(M, \nabla)$ be an affine manifold.
 It is readily seen that, a vector-valued smooth function is an affine mapping between $(M, \nabla)$ and the flat Euclidean space, if and only if $F_1,\dots,F_m$ are global affine functions on $M$.

-For an affine manifold $(M,\nabla)$, since $\nabla$ is torsion-free, the exterior differential $d\omega$ of a 1-form $\omega$ is the anti-symmetrization of the covariant derivative $\nabla\omega$.
+For an affine manifold $(M,\nabla)$, since $\nabla$ is torsion-free, the exterior differential $d\omega$ of a $1$-form $\omega$ is the anti-symmetrization of the covariant derivative $\nabla\omega$.
 Therefore, on an affine manifold, all parallel 1-forms are closed.

-Moreover, for an affine manifold $(M,\nabla)$ with finite fundamental group, parallel 1-forms admit no periods as the first de-Rham cohomology group of $M$ vanishes.
+Moreover, for an affine manifold $(M,\nabla)$ with finite fundamental group, parallel 1-forms admit no periods as the first de Rham cohomology group of $M$ vanishes.
 Therefore, the following notion of affine development is well-defined:

-\begin{definition} Let $(M,\nabla)$ be a simply connected $n$-dimensional affine manifold, and fix a reference point $p_0\in M$.
-The affine development of $(M,\nabla)$ is the smooth mapping $\Phi\colon M\rightarrow \mathcal{P}(M)^\vee=\mathbb{R}^n$ defined by
+\begin{definition} Let $(M,\nabla)$ be a simply connected $n$-dimensional affine manifold, and fix a reference point $b\in M$.
+The affine development of $(M,\nabla)$ is the smooth mapping defined by

-for $\omega\in \mathcal{P}(M)$ and $p\in M$, where the bracket denotes the canonical pairing between $\mathcal{P}(M)$ and its dual space $\mathcal{P}(M)^\vee$, and where $\gamma\colon[0,1]\rightarrow M$ is a smooth curve such that $\gamma(0)=p_0$ and $\gamma(1)=p$. \end{definition}
+for $\omega\in \mathcal{P}(M)$ and $a\in M$, where the bracket $\langle\cdot,\cdot\rangle$ denotes the canonical pairing between $\mathcal{P}(M)$ and its dual space $\mathcal{P}(M)^\vee$, and where $\gamma\colon[0,1]\rightarrow M$ is a smooth curve such that $\gamma(0)=b$ and $\gamma(1)=a$. \end{definition}

 See for example \cite{7} for a proof of the fact that an affine development is indeed an affine mapping from an affine manifold to the flat Euclidean space.